nthvi/public-repo/terraform-sample/basic-resource/README.md

 # Terraform basic

-This guideline shows an example of Terraform structure and how to provision the resource using Terraform.
+This guideline shows an example of Terraform structure and how to provision the resource using Terraform .

 ## Installation
 ### Terraform